Great, you’ve learned a bit of Python 3 with your Raspberry Pi and you might be wondering: how can you run a Python 3 script in the terminal?

 You are learning how to use Raspberry Pi to build your own projects?

 Check out Raspberry Pi For Beginners and learn step by step.

-If you just want to run Python 3 by default and not pay attention to the version anymore, you can add an alias in your bashrc.
+If you still have Python 2 and just want to run Python 3 by default and not pay attention to the version anymore, you can add an alias in your bashrc.
 This will make sure that when you type “python”, “python3” will be executed instead.
 To do that simply run this command:

 echo "alias python=python3" >> ~/.bashrc.

 Note: for the following of this tutorial I’ll still use the “python3” command.
 If you already have Python 3 by default, you can choose to use “python” instead.

 Before we even begin to write and execute complete files, you can just run any Python command you want directly on the terminal – in what we call a “Python shell”.